 SELECT p_event_time, actor:alternateId as actor_user, target:alternateId as target_user, eventType, client:ipAddress as ip_address FROM panther_logs.public.okta_systemlog WHERE eventType IN ( 'user.mfa.factor.reset_all', 'user.mfa.factor.deactivate', 'user.mfa.factor.suspend', 'user.account.reset_password', 'user.account.update_password', 'User.mfa.factor.update' ) AND p_occurs_since('7 days') -- If you wish to investigate a single user, uncomment and add their email here -- and actor:alternateId = '<EMAIL_GOES_HERE>' ORDER BY p_event_time DESCCode language: SQL (Structured Query Language) (sql)

 In addition to MFA, Panther can analyze log data from hundreds of systems including AWS, GCP, Microsoft 365, G Workspaces, Crowdstrike, OSquery, and more.
 Check out a list of all our supported integrations.
-Get started with our free 30-day trial and Quick Start guide or contact us for a demo.
+Contact us for a demo to get started.